Quramy/npm-ts-workspaces-example/README.md

 Workspaces feature of npm also solves this problem. `npm i` creates sim-links of each package into the top-level `node_modules` dir.

-## Resolve Dependencies as TypeScript Modules
+## Resolve dependencies as TypeScript projects

 As mentioned above, npm cli resolves dependencies across packages.
 It's enough for "runtime".
 However considering TypeScript sources, in other words "static", it's not.